viamrobotics/docs/docs/how-tos/sensor-module.md

     # Validates JSON Configuration
     @classmethod
     def validate(cls, config: ComponentConfig):
-        # Allow users to configure different coordinates
-        # from which to get PM readings
-        latitude = config.attributes.fields["latitude"].number_value
+        fields = config.attributes.fields
-        if latitude == "":
-            # Set a default
+        # Check that configured fields are floats
+        if "latitude" in fields:
+            if not fields["latitude"].HasField("number_value"):
+                raise Exception("Latitude must be a float.")
+        else:
-            latitude = 45
+            self.default_lat = 45

-        longitude = config.attributes.fields["longitude"].number_value
-        if longitude == "":
-            # Set a default
+        if "longitude" in fields:
+            if not fields["longitude"].HasField("number_value"):
+                raise Exception("Longitude must be a float.")
+        else:
-            longitude = -121
+            self.default_long = -121
         return

     # Handles attribute reconfiguration